-Ever since I watched (and re-watched) the movie English Patient, I’ve dreamed of seeing the Sahara Desert sand dunes in North Africa.
+Ever since I watched (and re-watched) the movie The English Patient, I’ve dreamed of seeing the Sahara Desert sand dunes in North Africa.

 When I planned our family trip to Morocco in October, I was determined to include sand dunes in our itinerary.
-A task that proved challenging and ultimately, impacted every stop we made on our trip.
+A task that proved challenging and ultimately, affected every stop we made on our trip.
 I quickly realized that no matter how you organize sightseeing stops in Morocco, a trip to the dunes involves 10+ hours of driving through remote parts of the country.

 Moreover, the logistical challenge isn’t just about getting there, it’s also about what you do once you arrive.
 Staying in a hotel outside the dunes is possible, but will not immerse you in the experience.
 Staying in a tent in the dunes is the way to dig into this destination.

 Together these trip requirements mean that a tour operator to handle the driving, touring, and camp selection is a must.
 Safety and security are top of mind.
 Moreover, you need a way to make an inherently tiring trip, fun for all.

 I had an extensive search for an operator who would and could find a way to make this long journey kid-friendly.
 I had a few operators try and talk me out of going, while others quite simply couldn’t provide enough details or customization.
 The company we used, however, didn’t shy away from the challenge.